ccolon/disruptsc/README.md

 ## Inputs

 Create a subdirectory in the `input` directory, whose name should correspond to the `input_folder` variable given in the `parameters.py` file.
+Usually, this name is the country under study.
 Within this subdirectory, create 5 subdirectories:
-- Transport
-- Demand
-- Disruption
-- Supply
-- Trade

-Each section describes what should go in this directory.
+- Disruption: specific list of transport nodes or edges to test (optional)
+- National: country-wide data derived from input--output tables or other country-wide data
+- Subnational: subnational data, typically, for each district, population, location of the main city, sector size
+- Trade: import, export, transit flows
+- Transport: the transport network

 Note that the filepath of each data files are defined in `parameter/filepaths_default.py`.
 These default filepaths can be overriden using the `parameter/filepaths.py` path.